 Aaron Mattes, LMT, and author of Active Isolated Stretching: The Mattes Method, developed the technique over the past four decades.
 He based it on Sherrington’s Law, which states that a muscle will relax when its opposite contracts.
 His system’s motto is “lengthen and strengthen.”

 “This is a powerful application of the body’s physiology, and it’s done gently, Mattes told MASSAGE Magazine.
-“We found that holding a stretch for longer than two seconds activated the stretch reflex, so if you’re holding it longer then you end up with a fight-or-flight situation where muscles that you were trying to stretch by holding longer are contracting to protect themselves.”
+“We found that holding a stretch for longer than two seconds activated the stretch reflex, so if you’re holding it longer, then you end up with a fight-or-flight situation where muscles that you were trying to stretch by holding longer are contracting to protect themselves.”

 Learn more about Active Isolated Stretching through Stretching USA.

 Aaron Mattes, developer of Active Isolated Stretching, performs his technique on a young client.
-Active Isolated Stretching uses specific techniques to increase mobility and flexibility of a muscle or group of muscles.
+Active Isolated Stretching uses specific techniques to increase the mobility and flexibility of a muscle or group of muscles.
 Courtesy of Stretching USA

 Pliability Stretch

 Pliability Stretch™ is a new frontier of assisted stretching.
-It’s a gentle stretching technique that addresses the missing component in exercise programs: Muscle pliability; or, the muscles’ ability to stay long, soft, and primed for activity.
+It’s a gentle stretching technique that addresses the missing component in exercise programs: Muscle pliability, or the muscles’ ability to stay long, soft, and primed for activity.

 With the Pliability Stretch method, the massage therapist begins with a proprietary assessment called Flex IQ™ to gauge the patient’s needs.
 Using this information, the therapist can customize stretch sessions accordingly.